oliverc1623/ceriad/README.md

 https://docs.nationalresearchplatform.org/userdocs/running/gui-desktop/

 ### 2. Once you have installed kubernetes command and can view the AIEA lab's namespace pvc create the following:
 - A persistent volume claim (PVC) with seaweed-nvme for your main storage.
 64Gb should suffice if you're just trying to run CARLA without machine learning.
-Note that is is important that you choose seaweed-nvme for your storage because it is better high read/write performance compared to ceph-rock.
+Note that is is important that you choose seaweed-nvme for your storage because it has a better high read/write performance compared to ceph-rock.
 - A persistent volume claim for your deployment's cache.
 I got by with 1Gb, for reference.

 ### 3. Nautilus' GUI desktop runs in your web browser to port-forward the GUI screen.
 So you will need to create two secrets for the yaml file below.